Belmopan: Commercial

 Belmopan has approximately 589 business establishments (the 1997 census revealed the presence of 373).
 Five international banks are in the city, as are several local financial institutions.
 A bus terminal and market complex were constructed in 2003.

 Industrial

 Within the zoning regulations, Belmopan has set aside approximately 200 acre of land made up mostly of one-acre (4,000 m^{2}) parcels in city limits.
 While there is very little industrial activity at present, the council has embarked on a scheme to attract local and foreign investment to the city.
 Plans are underway to create a 100 acre industrial park close to the municipal airstrip, a paved 1,100-metre strip with no control tower or hangars.

 Transportation

-Rail

-Belmopan will have a light rail system that is currently undergoing a feasibility study conducted by the Japan International Cooperation Agency.

 Air

 Belmopan is served by Hector Silva Airstrip, a domestic airport located in the northwest of the city.
 Currently (April 2024), there are, however, no scheduled services to Belmopan anymore.
 The closest city served by scheduled flights is Belize City, 79km away, harbouring both Philip S. W. Goldson International Airport, the country's only international airport, and the domestic Sir Barry Bowen Municipal Airport.